open/close all folders

-- Harry Potter has Severus Snape and the Black family.
+- Harry Potter has Sirius Black and Bellatrix Lestrange.

 - Harry Dresden gets to looking like this around the beginning of Book 4 (Summer Knight) — he's around 6'8", very thin (as he has no money for food), has actually lost time due to being in his lightless lab for months, and his hair (very dark brown, as are his eyes) has not only grown out for several months, but is burned off in patches, producing a look that he himself terms "time to take Rover to the groomer."